 - The Roman period (M Allen, P Baker and F Worley) report and dataset in preparation

-- The Anglo-Saxon to Post-medieval (M Holmes) report and dataset in preparation
+- The Anglo-Saxon to Post-medieval (M Holmes) report and dataset.

 The Midlands region: